-Multiple important mortgage rates were higher in the Pittsburgh area this week.
+Several key mortgage rates were flat in the Pittsburgh area this week.

-In this week's survey, the mortgages had an average of 1.50 discount and origination points.
+The mortgages in the survey for the current week had an average of 1.38 discount and origination points.

-The rate for 30-year jumbo mortgages also ticked upward this week, increasing a remarkable 88 basis points to 3.88 percent.
+Breaking ranks with the 30-year conventional mortgage the average rate for 30-year jumbo mortgages fell this week, down 13 basis points to 3.75 percent.
 Jumbo mortgages are used for loan amounts above limits set by the Federal Housing Finance Agency; for the Pittsburgh area, that limit is $424,100.

-The benchmark 5/1 adjustable-rate mortgage rate ticked upward to 3.50 percent this week, a rise of a hefty 19 basis points.
-The most common variety of variable-rate mortgage, 5/1 ARMs allow property owners to pay a fixed rate for the first 5 years, and the rate adjusts once per year every year after.
+The popular 5/1 adjustable-rate mortgage rate held at 3.50 percent.
+The most common variety of variable-rate mortgage, 5/1 ARMs allow homeowners to pay a fixed rate for the first 5 years, and the rate adjusts once per year every year after.